-The UKCC offers a variety of drop-in workshops held at Frazee Hall to help you be a healthier you.
+The UKCC offers a variety of drop-in workshops via Zoom to help you be a healthier you.
 ALL UK students are welcome to attend these workshops.

 No appointment is necessary, and you do not need to be a UKCC client to attend these programs.

-In addition to the workshops below, students can drop in for informal conversations with Counseling Center clinicians at one of our Let's Talk locations.
+In addition to the workshops below, students can drop in for informal conversations via Zoom with Counseling Center clinicians during Let's Talk.